thiagosindra/higher-resolution-hypothesis/docs/sections/sensory-cognition.md

     <h3>Emotions Feel Stronger and Last Longer</h3>
     <p>Emotional experiences are similarly amplified, as emotional signals propagate through broader brain networks, producing greater intensity and longer persistence of emotional states.
 Once an emotion triggers, it spreads through many thought pathways, creating strong feelings that are difficult to set aside.
 This isn't being "too sensitive"—it's the natural result of emotions activating more of the brain at once and staying active longer.</p>

+    <h3>When Neutral Things Feel Extra-Strong</h3>
+    <p>Sometimes the brain routes a simple sight or sound into <strong>emotion and body-state circuits</strong>.
+That spillover can make neutral things feel <strong>extra delightful</strong> or <strong>extra irritating</strong>, and the feeling can <strong>stick around</strong> a bit longer.
+This happens because of how the brain's pathways overlap—sensory signals can accidentally activate emotion areas, making ordinary things feel much more intense than expected.
+It's not about being dramatic or overreacting; it's the brain architecture creating stronger feelings from everyday experiences.</p>

     <h3>The Core Pattern</h3>
     <p>All of these experiences share a common source: the autistic brain processes information with more detail, more connections, and more active brain areas.
 This creates exceptional abilities—pattern recognition, attention to detail, deep analysis—alongside genuine challenges with filtering, deciding, and managing the sheer amount of internal activity.
 Understanding this helps explain why the same brain that excels at noticing subtle patterns might struggle with everyday transitions or feel exhausted from situations that don't seem demanding to others.</p>